MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/overview.md

 ---
-title: Agile tools - Scrum, Kanban, and more | VSTS & TFS
+title: Agile tools - Scrum, Kanban, and more
+titleSuffix: Azure Boards and TFS
 description: Use the web portal to implement your Scrum or Kanban process, plan and track work, and monitor progress and trends
 ms.technology: devops-agile
 ms.prod: devops